What are sanitary and phytosanitary (SPS) measures?

 An updated list of WTO Members’ SPS and TBT enquiry points can be consulted on the ePing website.
 In addition, interested public and private sector stakeholders can register on ePing to receive email alerts on changes to regulatory requirements notified by WTO member governments.

-For more related information, see the guides on enquiry/contact points, measures.
+For more related information, see the guide on enquiry/contact points.

 Where can I access further resources on SPS policy guidelines and frameworks?